varma-prasad/Power-BI-Visualization/README.md

 ## Euro Debt Crisis

-Inport [CSV]{https://github.com/varma-prasad/Power-BI-Visualization/blob/main/Datasets/P6-EuroDebtCrisis.csv) file into Power BI and Generate [Reports](https://github.com/varma-prasad/Power-BI-Visualization/blob/main/EuroDebt%20Crissis.pdf)
+Import [CSV](https://github.com/varma-prasad/Power-BI-Visualization/blob/main/Datasets/P6-EuroDebtCrisis.csv) file into Power BI and Generate [Reports](https://github.com/varma-prasad/Power-BI-Visualization/blob/main/EuroDebt%20Crissis.pdf)

 * Analyse Creditor and Debtor amout across each nation in the Europe continent against thir Risk status.
 * Chord and Tree Map used to understand credit/ debit given/recieved by each nation with respect to other nations and visualise their risk status